 The conference will focus on three key themes.

 Seapower in an Age of Uncertainty recognises that in an increasingly complex globalised world, with a growing population and increasing expectations, the need for seapower goes beyond what has been the traditional ‘defence of the realm’.
-The session will be chaired by Professor Graeme Herd, Director of the School of Government at Plymouth University, who will also talk about the development and aims of the recently established ‘Dartmouth Centre for Seapower and Strategy.’
-Other key speakers will include Steven Haines, Professor of Public and International Law at Greenwich University, Gwythian Prins, Visiting Professor of Modern War Studies, the University of Buckingham, and Mark Grove, Lecturer in Maritime Warfare, Plymouth University at Britannia Royal Naval College, Dartmouth.
+The session will be chaired by Professor Graeme Herd, Director of the School of Government at University of Plymouth, who will also talk about the development and aims of the recently established ‘Dartmouth Centre for Seapower and Strategy.’
+Other key speakers will include Steven Haines, Professor of Public and International Law at Greenwich University, Gwythian Prins, Visiting Professor of Modern War Studies, the University of Buckingham, and Mark Grove, Lecturer in Maritime Warfare, University of Plymouth at Britannia Royal Naval College, Dartmouth.

 The Maritime Human Resource Challenge will identify industrial concerns associated with ensuring that the necessary maritime skills are available to exploit the wealth of the oceans, provide protection and undertake activities associated with world trade.
 The United Kingdom's marine and maritime sector employs over 360,000 people and contributes more than £19 billion gross added value to GDP.
 Britain, through London, is the accepted world centre for maritime business.
 Speakers in this session will include nationally recognised persons from the Maritime Skills Alliance, Seafarers UK and Dearsley Maritime Consultancy.
 The session will showcase recent developments in the Plymouth ‘travel to work area’ helping provide skills sets needed for the future.